MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-classes-customizing-and-authoring.md

 9. In the **Management Pack Explorer**, right\-click the management pack that contains the changed class, and then click **Save**.

-## How to Create a Class Using Inheritance in the Authoring Tool
+## Create a class using inheritance in the Authoring tool

 In the Service Manager Authoring Tool, you can create a class that inherits properties and relationships from an existing base class.
 You can then modify or add properties and relationships to the new class.